Citizen Advisory Boards and Committees

 Building Board of Adjustment

 The Building Code Board of Adjustments deals with code issues relative to the respective type of licensure whether it is building, electrical, mechanical or plumbing.
 The board hears issues relative to customer complaints of contractors, licensure discrepancies.
-This board has the authority to discipline either by the suspension or revocation of licenses as well as assessment of fines toward those contractors licensed within Santa Rosa County.
+This board has the authority to discipline either by the suspension or revocation of licenses as well as an assessment of fines toward those contractors licensed within Santa Rosa County.
 The board consists of seven members who are appointed by the county commissioners.
 All BBOA meetings are open to the public and are scheduled for the second Wednesday of every month as needed.

 Current Vacancy: 1